fuglaro/filet-lignux/filetlignux/filetwm/README.md

 ## DWM fork

 The heart of this project is a fork of dwm.
-This started as a programming exercise to aggressively simplify a codebase already highly respected for it's simplicity.
+This started as a programming exercise to aggressively simplify a codebase already highly respected for its simplicity.
 It ended up making some significant user experience changes, largely from the opinions stated above.
-I would best describe it now as dwm with a cleanr, simpler, and more approachable user interface, whilst still holding on to powerful features.
+I would best describe it now as dwm with a cleaner, simpler, and more approachable user interface, whilst still holding on to powerful features.

 Significant changes:
 * Unified tiling, fullscreen and floating modes.